regmibinod30-bio/ChIP-seq_data_processing_pipeline/README.md

 # Directory map
 ## ouput/
-contains peak files, homers/ and error file.
+This repo contains peak files, homers/ and error file.
+The actual outputs under this dir were removed to save the space.
+This dir just shows the dir structure.

 ## script/
 The script directory contains all the scripts required for analyzing chipseq